Chicken and Stuffing Casserole is an easy, comforting chicken and vegetable casserole recipe that uses store bought stuffing for the topping!

 Ingredients

-• 4 cups cooked, diced or shredded chicken (can also substitute turkey)
+- 5 cups cooked, diced or shredded chicken (can also substitute turkey, see note)

 Instructions

-2. Add oil to a large skillet and cook the onion and mushrooms for 5-7 minutes until the mushrooms have browned.
-Add the chicken, peas, carrots, salt, pepper, garlic powder and dried parsley to the skillet and stir to combine.
+- Add oil to a large skillet and cook the onion and mushrooms for 5-7 minutes until the mushrooms have browned.
+Season with the salt pepper, dried parsley and garlic powder.
+Stir in the frozen peas and carrots and cook until they have defrosted, about 2 minutes.
+Remove from the heat to cool.

-3. Add both soups and milk to a large bowl and whisk together to combine.
-Pour the chicken filling into the bowl and stir to combine.
+- Add both cans of soup and the milk to a large bowl and whisk to combine.
+Add the chicken along with the vegetables from the skillet and fold gently to combine.

-4. Spray a 9″ x 13″ (see note) baking dish with cooking spray.
-Pour in the chicken and vegetable filling into the baking dish, spreading out into an even layer.
+- Spray a 9″ x 13″ (see note) baking dish with cooking spray.
+Pour the chicken and vegetable filling into the baking dish, spreading out into an even layer.

-5. Wipe out the skillet and melt the butter over medium heat.
-Add the dry stuffing, stirring with the butter and cook 2-3 minutes.
+- Wipe out the skillet and then add the butter to melt over medium heat.
+Pour in the dry stuffing, stirring with the butter and cook for 2 minutes.
 Pour the stuffing on top of the casserole, spreading out in an even layer.

-6. Cover with aluminum foil and bake for 25 minutes until the filling is warmed through.
-You can take the foil off for the last 5 minutes of cooking if you want the stuffing on top to get more crispy.
+- Cover with aluminum foil and bake for 25 minutes until the filling is warmed through.
+You can take the foil off for the last 5 minutes of cooking if you want the stuffing on top to get crispy.

 Recipe Notes